OmarZaidi/OmarZaidi.github.io/essays/E10js.md

 ## WOD's
 I found the concept of athletic programming to be a great idea.
 Despite it causing stress and anxiety, it creates an incentive as well as simulating some possible real world scenarios where time is crucial.
 It challenges coding ability on a lot of different levels, problem solving, implementation, stress management, and even your typing chops!
 As long as I continue practicing the WODs I feel I should have a good opportunity to succeed and learn.

+## Farewell week 2
+Overall, the rollercoaster known as week 1 & 2 exposed us to a lot of new methods for learning and plenty more tools.
+It can be easy to get overwhelmed by moments such as these.
+The silver lining is that all of this is not meant for us to fail, instead, we have a team behind us helping us to succeed.

 Thanks for reading!